dinosaur-oatmeal/dinosaur-oatmeal/README.md

 # Hi there, my name's Will 👋

 ## About Me
-I'm attending The University of Texas - Arlington with a passion for artificial intelligence in the healthcare industry.
+I'm attending the University of Texas-Arlington with a passion for artificial intelligence in the healthcare industry.

 ## My Work
-- 🔭 I’m currently taking classes about Algorithms, Linear Algebra, Operating Systems, and Software Engineering
+- 🔭 I’m currently taking classes focused on Algorithms, Data Structures, Linear Algebra, Operating Systems, and Software Engineering
-- 🌱 I’m currently learning C, Java, and Python right now
+- 🖥️ I’m currently learning C, Java, and Python
 - 🤖 I can be found helping run OpenAI's online communities in my free time
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I love animal photography and have been published
+- ⚡ Fun fact: I love animal photography and have been published!

 ## Languages and Tools
 ![C](https://img.shields.io/badge/-C-A8B9CC?style=flat-square&logo=c&logoColor=white)